Efesencan/BU-Cloud-Computing/README.md

 ChRIS (ChRIS Research Integration Service) ([ChRIS](http://chrisproject.org/)) is an active open source project, developed from inception as a platform to facilitate the execution of complex (research focused) compute operations by non technical users.
 It's genesis arose from a realization that considerable programs of value exist in the research world and the observation that most (if not all) of these programs are rarely used by anyone other than the original authors.
 ChRIS, at its heart, is a platform that attempts to cross this divide.
 It has currently grown into a container based scheduling system that uses various other container scheduler backends (such as kubernetes, docker swarm, and Red Hat OpenShift).

 Plugins for ChRIS are mostly written in Python with operational variables like number of GPUs, CPU threads, or amount of RAM baked into the code that the developer writes.
 Our goal for this project is to:
- * Develop a simple way for the end user to view the plug-in / pipeline’s operational variables from the front end.
+ * Develop a command line application for the end user to:
+   *  view the plug-in / pipeline’s operational variables/compute resources from the front end
+   *  optimize a pipeline for cost, or speed and report the correct compute resources required

 * Enable users to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipeline requested by the users

+**Additional goals:**
+* Create a plugin for Banu Ahtam of the FNNDSC to calculate "subject age at time of scan" in a spreadsheet.

 ## 2. Users/Personas Of The Project